Hrittik16/Notes/mit_microeconomics/Lecture1/Lecture1.md

 * Adam Smith believes there is an invisible hand in Capitalism that keeps things in check.
     * Invisible Hand View - Consumers and Firms serving their own best interest will do what is best for society.
     * Best for society - Most stuff gets produced and consumed.
-Best for society means maximum surplus.
 Most stuff gets produced that people value.

 * What we will learn in this course:
     * How does individuals and firms acting in their own self interest, without caring about anybody else ends up yielding largest possible productive economy.